faith79-create/Amazon-Project/README.md

 By analyzing various aspects of the employee data, we seek to identify trends, make data driven recommendations, and gain a deeper understanding of the Company'scompensation, and Performance.

 ### 🔎PROJECT OBJECTIVE
-The goal IS to build an interactive Power BI dashboard that transforms raw HR data into actionable insighs
+The goal is to build an interactive Power BI dashboard that transforms raw HR data into actionable insighs

 ### 🗂️DATA SOURCES:
 The primary dataset used for this analysis is the "employee_data CSV file,